 Please click the link below for the District Attorney Performance Evaluation Form.

 DA Externship Performance Evaluation - Once submitted, the form will be sent directly to Professor Poehls and you will receive a copy.

 If you were unable to attend the mandatory Zoom informational session on March 22, 2021, please click here to view the video.

 Please click here for more information about the program.

-Applications are currently being accepted for Spring 2021.
-Students should apply through Symplicity on the Practica webpage The deadline to apply is October 12, 2020 at 6 p.m.
+Applications are currently being accepted for Fall 2021.
+Students should apply through Symplicity on the Practica webpage The deadline to apply is April 5, 2021 at 6 p.m.

 "The Hobbs Clinic really brought me out of my shell in terms of public speaking, having a professional and commanding presence, and thinking on my feet.